MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 If you do not give these users access to the Security & Compliance Center by using one of these configurations, they will lose access to labels and policies in the Azure portal after your labels are migrated.

-Global administrators for your tenant can continue to manage labels and polices in both the Azure portal and the Security & Compliance Center after your labels are migrated.
+Global administrators for your tenant can continue to manage labels and policies in both the Azure portal and the Security & Compliance Center after your labels are migrated.

 ## Considerations for unified labels